vanny132/Datenanalyse_UN_RAG/README.md

 - `5` Points for the right answers in the desired language or if the model answers with the expected behavior, if it isn't know the answer.
 - `3` Points for the right answers in the wrong language or if we observe hallucation.
 Also, if the facts in answer is right, but there is a missing fact or if one of two expected facts is wrong.
 - `0`Points if the answer is wrong.

-Therefore we have to note, that is a subjectiv evaluation.
+We have to note, that is a subjectiv evaluation.
 In NLP common human-annotaded datasets are annotaded by more than five different people.
+To get a more reliable result, it has to be evaluate by other people, also.
 # Experiments
 The goal is to find the methods, which have the best inference result.
 There are three setting points in the execution: